learn-co-curriculum/dsc-regression-assumptions-v2-5/README.md

 # Assumptions for Linear Regression

 ## Introduction
 Least Squares is the most common regression technique for linear models.
-As long as our model satisfies the least squares regression assumptions , we can always get the best possible estimates.
+As long as our model satisfies the least squares regression assumptions, we can get the best possible estimates.

 ## Objectives
 You will be able to: